The Awful Truth: Box office and reception

 The Film Daily named The Awful Truth as one of the ten best films of 1937.

 Although he was not nominated for an Academy Award for Best Actor, the film was a triumph for Cary Grant.
 Overnight he was transformed into an A-list leading man.
 "The Cary Grant Persona" was fully established by this film, and Grant not only became an able improviser but often demanded improvisation in his films thereafter.
 Ralph Bellamy, however, was typecast for years in "amiable dope" roles after The Awful Truth.

 Awards and honors

 The film was nominated for six Academy Awards (only winning Best Director for Leo McCarey).

-After winning the Oscar, McCarey said he'd won it for the wrong picture, since he considered his direction of the 1937 melodrama Make Way for Tomorrow to be superior.
+After winning the Oscar, McCarey said he had won it for the wrong picture, since he considered his direction of the 1937 melodrama Make Way for Tomorrow to be superior.

 The Awful Truth was selected in 1996 for preservation in the Library of Congress' National Film Registry for being "culturally, historically, or aesthetically significant".

+The February 2020 issue of New York Magazine lists The Awful Truth as among "The Best Movies That Lost Best Picture at the Oscars."

 The film has since been recognized twice by American Film Institute: